ioccc-src/winner/next/guidelines.md

 While you don't have to install the
 [mkiocccentry toolkit](https://github.com/ioccc-src/mkiocccentry),
-then in order to run a tool outside the repo directory you will have to specify `mkiocccentry(1)` command line options to locate required tools such as `chkentry(1)` (`mkiocccentry -C chkentry ..`), `txzchk(1)` (`mkiocccentry -T txzchk ..`), and `fnamchk(1)` (`mkiocccentry -F fnamchk ..`).
+if you don't, in order to run a tool outside the repo directory you will have to specify `mkiocccentry(1)` command line options to locate required tools such as `chkentry(1)` (`mkiocccentry -C chkentry ..`), `txzchk(1)` (`mkiocccentry -T txzchk ..`), and `fnamchk(1)` (`mkiocccentry -F fnamchk ..`).